William H. Andrews (biologist): Career

 Andrews has been a medical researcher in biotech since 1981.
 He first worked at the biotechnology company Armos Corporation then Codon Corporation.
-Codonwas purchased by Schering AG and became Berlex Biosciences.
+Codon was purchased by Schering AG and became Berlex Biosciences.
 In 1993, Andrews convinced Berlex to send him to an anti-aging conference at Lake Tahoe, California, where he met Calvin Harley of Geron Corporation.
 Harley gave a speech on the subject of telomeres and telomerase, their discovery in the organism Tetrahymena by Elizabeth Blackburn and Carol Greider, and on the possible connection between telomeres and aging.
 Harley mentioned that no one had yet been successful in discovering the genes for telomerase in human beings.
 After the speech, Andrews approached Harley and told him that he could discover the genes for human telomerase for Geron in three months.
 Harley hired Andrews as Geron's Director of Molecular Biology.
-Three months and a half months later, Andrews' team cloned the RNA component of telomerase ("hTR").
+Three and a half months later, Andrews' team cloned the RNA component of telomerase ("hTR").
 For this discovery, and the demonstration that the anti-sense of hTR could kill every cancer cell tested, Andrews and 3 members of his team were awarded second place for "National Inventor of the Year" in 1997 by the Intellectual Property Owners Association (first place having been awarded for the invention of the HIV Protease Inhibitor).
 Andrews' team later co-discovered the protein component of human telomerase ("hTERT") as well.

 In 1998, Andrews founded Yonder Technologies, that later became Sierra Sciences in 1999 in Reno, Nevada, with the specific goal of curing human aging.
 Andrews assembled a team to search for a small molecule(s) that would bind to the telomerase repressor(s), causing the body to constitutively express telomerase in the presence of that molecule(s).
 From 1999 to 2005, Sierra Sciences' focus was to identify the telomerase repressor protein, in the hopes that a drug could be specifically designed to bind to it.
 During this time frame, Geron Corporation discovered TA-65, a small-molecule telomerase activator derived from Astragalus membranaceus.
 Sierra Sciences tested its efficacy, and shortly thereafter, Andrews became the first paying customer to take the supplement.

 In 2005, Andrews switched to the "brute force" strategy of developing assays to screen large numbers of random chemicals to determine whether they induced expression of telomerase.
 In November 2007, after nearly two years of screening, Sierra Sciences discovered the chemical C0056784, which induces approximately 5% as much telomerase as is found in the immortal cancer cell line HeLa.
 In 2008, using C0057684 as a positive control, Sierra Sciences developed a more sensitive real-time PCR based high-throughput screening assay, the "hTERT RT-PCR assay," with which they were able to screen 4,000 chemicals per week.
 In 2010, Andrews and Sierra Sciences entered into an agreement with John Anderson, founder of Isagenix International, to use the new assay to screen natural ingredients for telomerase activity.
-A year later, based on the assay's results, Isagenix launched Product B, a telomase inducing nutraceutical.
+A year later, based on the assay's results, Isagenix launched Product B, a telomerase inducing nutraceutical.